run2bizdocs/docs-1/en-us/docs/faq.md

 !!!
 Question "Is it possible to version knowledge in the knowledge management?"

-    To version a knowledge, open one in the knowledge management interface, click on edit in the knowledge information screen and then on "Version".
+    To version a knowledge, open one in the knowledge management interface, click on "Edit" in the knowledge information screen and then on "Version".
 It's also possible to "Archive the previous version" of the knowledge.

 ### Problem Management